Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

 \subsubsection{Security of QKD}

-Quantum key distribution basically relies upon protocols that are specified steps of operations to be performed between Alice and Bob.
+Quantum key distribution relies upon protocols and the specified steps of operations to be performed between Alice and Bob.
 It is generally a two-step process.
 In the first step, Alice and Bob takes some correlated data, e.g. \textit{X} or \textit{Y}, that can be quantum or classical in nature.
 Then, in the next step, Alice and Bob exchange some information through classical or quantum channel, resulting in an output \textit{X'} and \textit{Y'}.
 This output is generally a pair of secret keys that are only shared between Alice and Bob.
-If uncorrelated data inputs are used, then a protocol might not be able to produce the desired output \ie \textit{secret keys} would not be generated.
+If uncorrelated data inputs are used, then a protocol might not be able to produce the desired output, i.e. \textit{secret keys}.
 For any protocol to be secure, depending on its input, it should be able to judge the situation and abort the generation of keys in case of tampered inputs.
-This explains that a QKD protocol must be \textit{robust} enough so that it doesn't compromise the security of the system.
+This explains that a QKD protocol must be \textit{robust} enough so that it does not compromise the security of the system.

-The protocols discussed in \textbf{section IV-E-1} are provably secure.
-The proof remains in the observation that after \textit{information reconciliation} \cite{brassard1993secret} and \textit{privacy amplification} \cite{lomonaco1999quick} are performed, the key rates obtained turns out to be coinciding with the achievable qubit transmission rate over noisy communication channels.
+The protocols discussed in \textbf{Sec. \ref{sec: Sec.
+IV-E}-1} are provably secure.
+The proof remains in the observation that after \textit{information reconciliation} \cite{brassard1993secret} and \textit{privacy amplification} \cite{lomonaco1999quick} are performed, the key rates obtained turns out to be coinciding with the achievable qubit transmission rate over noisy communication channels \cite{mehic2020error}.
 So, it can be concluded that the OTP, BB84, Ekert protocol, and EPR protocols \cite{lomonaco1999quick} are secure as long as \textit{Eve} attacks on the transmission of one qubit at a time.
-If \textit{Eve} performs simultaneous attacks in which she obstructs and stores large blocks of the qubits to be communicated, then it will compromise the security of the system.
-But then again, Quantum error-correcting codes plays an important role in maintaining the security of these systems \cite{knill1997theory}.
+If \textit{Eve} performs simultaneous attacks where she obstructs and stores large blocks of the qubits to be communicated, then it will compromise the security of the system.
+But then again, QEC codes plays an important role in maintaining the security of these systems \cite{knill1997theory}.